btholt/complete-intro-to-react-v9/lessons/05-ecosystem/B-tanstack-query.md

 Now in the bottom right of your window you'll see a 🏝️.
 Click on that and we'll open the dev tools.
 We haven't used the dev tools yet so it'll be empty.

 So react-query makes interacting with APIs very simple and makes it easy to read.
 You just read a hook and it'll either give you a `isLoading` status or the data.
 Once the data comes back, it'll refresh the component with the data.
 So let's start by writing our very simple fetch call.
-Create a folder called `api` inside of `src` and create getPastOrders.js and put
+Create a folder called `api` inside of `src` and create `getPastOrders.js` and add:

 ```javascript
 export default async function getPastOrders(page) {